AdobeDocs/uxp/src/pages/uxp-api/reference-spectrum/swc/index.md

 <sp-button variant="primary">I'm a button</sp-button>
 ```

+## Sample plugin

-This [sample plugin](https://github.com/AdobeDocs/uxp-photoshop-plugin-samples/tree/main/swc-uxp-starter) and [react sample plugin](https://github.com/AdobeDocs/uxp-photoshop-plugin-samples/tree/main/swc-uxp-react-starter) can get you started quickly.
+This [starter plugin](https://github.com/AdobeDocs/uxp-photoshop-plugin-samples/tree/main/swc-uxp-starter)can get you started quickly.
 Make sure you follow the instructions in the README.

 ## List of supported SWC